joseeden/joeden/docs/002-IT-Foundations/040-Virtualization.md

 ## VM Vulnerabilities

-- **VM Escape**
+### VM Escape

-    - Exploiting vulnerabilities to break out of a virtual machine's isolation.
-    - Allows unauthorized access to the host system or other VMs.
+VM escape involves exploiting vulnerabilities to break out of a virtual machine's isolation, allowing unauthorized access to the host system or other VMs.

-    - *Example:*
+- Exploits vulnerabilities in virtualization software.
+- Can lead to data breaches and loss of integrity.

+**Example:**

-        - CVE-2018-3646: A vulnerability in Intel CPUs allowed malicious code running in a virtual machine to access memory outside its allocated space, potentially compromising the host system.
+- CVE-2018-3646: A vulnerability in Intel CPUs that allowed malicious code running in a VM to access memory outside its allocated space, potentially compromising the host system.

-    - *Mitigation:*
+**Mitigation:**

 - Regularly update hypervisor software to patch known vulnerabilities.
 - Implement strict access controls and isolation techniques.

-- **Privilege Escalation**
+### Privilege Escalation

-    - Elevating user privileges within a virtualized environment.
-    - Grants unauthorized access to sensitive resources or capabilities.
+Privilege escalation occurs when users gain elevated privileges within a virtualized environment, granting unauthorized access to sensitive resources.

-    - *Example:*
+- Exploits weaknesses in operating system or application configurations.
+- Can lead to unauthorized actions that compromise system security.
+- For more information, please see [Privilege Escalation.](/docs/005-Cybersecurity/012-List-of-Attacks/014-Execution-and-Escalation.md#privilege-escalation)

+**Example:**

-        - CVE-2019-14849: A vulnerability in the Linux Kernel allowed users with lower privileges to escalate their privileges and gain root access within a virtual machine.
+- CVE-2019-14849: A vulnerability in the Linux Kernel that allowed users with lower privileges to escalate their privileges and gain root access within a VM.

-    - *Mitigation:*
+**Mitigation:**

 - Apply operating system patches and security updates promptly.
 - Implement least privilege principles.
 - Regularly audit user permissions to prevent unauthorized privilege escalation.

-- **Live VM Migration**

-    - Intercepting data during the migration process.
+### Live VM Migration

+Live VM migration refers to the process of moving a VM from one host to another while it's still running, during which data can be intercepted.

-    - Potentially exposing sensitive information to unauthorized entities.
+- Potentially exposes sensitive information to unauthorized entities.
-    - *Example:*
+- Risks increase with insecure migration protocols or misconfigured networks.

+**Example:**

-        - Insecure VM migration protocols or misconfigured network settings may expose sensitive data during live VM migrations.
+- Insecure VM migration protocols may expose sensitive data during live migrations.

-    - *Mitigation:*
+**Mitigation:**

 - Encrypt data during VM migration to prevent interception.
 - Implement secure network configurations.
 - Restrict access to migration interfaces.

-- **Resource Reuse**
+### Resource Reuse

-    - Exploiting leftover resources from previously used virtual machines.
-    - Can lead to unauthorized access or data leakage.
+Resource reuse involves exploiting leftover resources from previously used VMs, which can lead to unauthorized access or data leakage.

-    - *Example:*
-        - Residual data left in memory or storage after a VM is terminated may be exploited to access sensitive information.
+- Residual data can be left in memory or storage after a VM is terminated.
-    - *Mitigation:*
+- Can lead to potential exploitation of sensitive information.

+**Example:**

+- Data remnants in memory or storage from a terminated VM may be accessed by unauthorized users.

+**Mitigation:**

 - Use secure deletion techniques to ensure that data remnants are properly erased.
 - Implement memory and disk scrubbing mechanisms to prevent residual data exploitation.
 - Regularly monitor and audit resource allocation to detect and mitigate resource reuse vulnerabilities.

 ## Securing VMs